 Baby gates are a great way to help protect babies and toddlers as they begin to explore their environments.
 According to the Centers for Disease Control and Prevention, falls are the leading cause of non-fatal injuries in children, with approximately 2.8 million being treated each year.
 Gates are a big part of many parents’ first line of defense against falls, but baby gates can’t stay up forever.

 Gates can be very helpful for preventing falls down the stairs, as well as keeping babies out of unsafe areas, there comes a point when these safety items will be outgrown and should then be removed.
-When the gate should come down varies depending on the style you’ve chosen, as well as on your little one, but the point when she either starts to be able to open the gate on her own, or starts trying to climb over it is a strong sign that it’s time to teach her how to climb stairs safely or avoid dangers in the rooms that have been gated off, instead of depending on gates to keep her out.
+When the gate should come down varies depending on the style you’ve chosen, as well as on your little one, but the point when they either start to be able to open the gate on their own, or starts trying to climb over it is a strong sign that it’s time to teach them how to climb stairs safely or avoid dangers in the rooms that have been gated off, instead of depending on gates to keep them out.

 Consumer Reports states gates are intended for children between 6 months and 2 years of age, and should be monitored once your toddler’s chin reaches the top of the gate.